-- AU-1.4.11 Dealing in financial instruments as principal means buying, selling, subscribing for or underwriting any financial instrument on own account, including the underwriting of public offerings and private placement of third parties. - AU-1.4.12 A person carries on an activity specified in Rule AU-1.4.11 only if he is a market maker or deals on own account on an organised, frequent and systematic basis by providing a system accessible to third parties in order to engage in dealings with them. - AU-1.4.13 A licensee that carries on an activity of the kind specified by Rule AU-1.4.11 is authorised to act as a market maker and has the ability to deal in financial instruments on terms determined by it.
-Such a licensee undertakes such an activity using its own financial resources, but may also control client assets or liabilities in the course of its designated investment business. - AU-1.4.14 A person does not carry on an activity specified in Rule AU-1.4.11 if the activity relates to the person issuing his own shares/debentures, warrants or bonds. - AU-1.4.15 The activity specified in Rule AU-1.4.11 may also include providing credit, where it is an incidental part of buying, selling, subscribing for or underwriting financial instruments. - AU-1.4.16 Examples of the type of 'incidental' credit activity provided for under Rule AU-1.4.15 include the provision of margin facilities on trading accounts or credit elements intrinsic to a structured or leveraged financial product.
+- U-1.4.11 Dealing in financial instruments as principal means buying, selling, subscribing for or underwriting any financial instrument on own account, including the underwriting of public offerings and private placement of third parties. - AU-1.4.11A Only Category 1 investment firms are permitted to underwrite, the issuance of financial instruments.
+However, the CBB will only permit such activity if the licensee has the financial ability to absorb the size of the commitment. - AU-1.4.11B In assessing the financial ability of a licensee, the CBB will consider, amongst other factors, the licensee's capital adequacy, its capacity to undertake the activity, and its track record in complying with applicable regulatory requirements. - AU-1.4.12 A person carries on an activity specified in Rule AU-1.4.11 only if he is a market maker or deals on own account on an organised, frequent and systematic basis by providing a system accessible to third parties in order to engage in dealings with them. - AU-1.4.13 A licensee that carries on an activity of the kind specified by Rule AU-1.4.11 is authorised to act as a market maker and has the ability to deal in financial instruments on terms determined by it.
+Such a licensee undertakes such an activity using its own financial resources, but may also control client assets or liabilities in the course of its designated investment business. - AU-1.4.14 A person does not carry on an activity specified in Rule AU-1.4.11 if the activity relates to the person issuing his own shares/debentures, warrants or bonds.

+- AU-1.4.15 The activity specified in Rule AU-1.4.11 may also include providing credit, where it is an incidental part of buying, selling, subscribing for or underwriting financial instruments. - AU-1.4.16 Examples of the type of 'incidental' credit activity provided for under Rule AU-1.4.15 include the provision of margin facilities on trading accounts or credit elements intrinsic to a structured or leveraged financial product.